wlinna/Arkhados/README.md

 **Artificial Intelligence**

-**Testing server**
-If I now want to change something on client side like particle effect or HUD, I need to shutdown and start both client and server and then join the game, select hero and finally start the game.
-It would be lot nicer if I had simpler test server where player can join while game is running.
-There would be no roundmanager, lobby or anything that makes testing slower.

 **Contribute on [ArkhadosNet](github.com/dnyarri/ArkhadosNet)**
 Arkhados uses ArkhadosNet for networking.
 I'm sure it could be improved and having some kind of tests for it would be very good.